|Coral snakes are the most venomous in the U.S.A.. Remember: "If red meets yellow, kill a fellow".|

 Snake bites can be very dangerous, and we recommend immediately seeking emergency medical care, if it is available.
 Hospitals are the only source for getting antivenin.
 However, there are scenarios when emergency medical assistance is hours or even days away.
 This article catalogs some treatments that can help in these situations.

 Apply dampened activated charcoal to snake bite fang wounds as soon as possible.
 With some snake bites, making a small slit in the fang lesions is necessary, while other bites leave large enough holes for the activated charcoal to absorb well.
 Use a band-aid, cotton with medical tape, or anything else that is available to firmly hold the dampened charcoal onto the wound.
-Check periodically, and re-dampen the charcoal if it has dried out.
+Check periodically, and re-dampen the charcoal if it has dried.
 Do not use DMSO to increase absorption, for it will cause the venom to sink deeper into the body.

 |Milk snakes ('fake coral snakes') are not poisonous.
 Remember: "If red meets black, a friend to Jack".|